Shovon96/event-management/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

-<i>Write your explanation here</i>
-The sayHi function have one parameter, and this function return a string and the parameter.
+<i>The sayHi function have one parameter, and this function return a string and the parameter.
 When this function are called this function no passing arguments. if any arguments are not passing when the parameter value is undefined.
-So, this function return a string and undefined
+So, this function return a string and undefined.</i>

 </p>
 </details>